Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Maryland Performance Insights

-- The Terrapins put up 70.3 points per game (204th in college basketball) while giving up 63.2 per contest (25th in college basketball).
-They have a +240 scoring differential and outscore opponents by 7.1 points per game.
+- The Terrapins are outscoring opponents by 7.1 points per game, with a +240 scoring differential overall.
+They put up 70.3 points per game (204th in college basketball) and give up 63.2 per outing (25th in college basketball).

-- Maryland wins the rebound battle by two boards on average.
-It records 31.1 rebounds per game, 228th in college basketball, while its opponents grab 29.1.
+- Maryland wins the rebound battle by an average of two boards.
+It collects 31.1 rebounds per game (228th in college basketball) compared to its opponents' 29.1.

 - Maryland has committed 10.1 turnovers per game (26th in college basketball) while forcing 11.1 (261st in college basketball).